 Is it a significant factor to have a relative in Canada?

 Yes, since it accumulates in the point system.
-The principal applicant or their spouse or common-law partner have a close relative in Canada matters and receives points for adaptability.
+The principal applicant or their spouse or common-law partner having a close relative in Canada matters and receives points for adaptability.
 A close relative can mean a parent, grandparent, child, grandchild, sibling, uncle, aunt, niece, nephew, spouse or partner or who is already a Canadian citizen or permanent resident and is currently living in Canada.

 Can I work and study at the same time in Canada?